-Voting rates among registered voters are typically 5-15% higher citywide than in the CMTL area.
-Between 2011 and 2015, the highest voter turn-out was seen during the November 2016 Presidential election.
+Voting rates among registered voters are typically 6-19 percentage points higher citywide than in the CMTL area.
+Between 2011 and 2018, the highest voter turn-out was seen during the November 2016 Presidential election.
 In general, higher voter turn-out is seen during presidential and gubernatorial elections, which happen on even years.

 San Francisco Department of Elections, 2011-2015.